VR46 Racing Team: Moto3

 In 2018, Bulega was initially confirmed (then replaced by Celestino Vietti due to injury) and Dennis Foggia was named as second rider.
 Bulega's first five 2018 races were even worse than the previous year's.
 He retired in the first four races and finished only on the fifth race, with a 17th place in Spain, being one of the two regular drivers to never score points in the first five races of the year.
 Both Vietti and Foggia achieved a third place as best result of the season.

 In 2019, Vietti and Foggia were confirmed as regular riders.
 Vietti achieved three podiums (Spain, Catalonia and Japan), one pole and one fastest lap, finishing the season 6th with 135 points.
 Foggia reached a third place in Aragon as best result and a fastest lap in Netherland, finishing the season 12th with 97 points.

 Andrea Migno returned to the squad to partner Vietti for 2020.
 With two race wins and four podiums for Vietti and regular points-scoring finishes for Migno, the team finished 3rd in the teams' championship.

-The VR46 team left the Moto3 class after 2020, citing 'a lack of Italian talent' available between many Italian Moto3 teams (such as Gresini, Sic58, Snipers, and Max Racing), and an agreement with Esponsorama Racing which would see Sky VR46 enter the MotoGP class with the Spanish team and Esponsorama to expand their Moto3 operations with KTM machinery made available by VR46's departure.